VivaceVivo/UTHSC-WPCAS/README.md

 Todd Barber and Billy Barnet @ UTHSC for all of their patience, support and good advice

-About the fork
+About the "Customer 360" fork
 ---

-We use a customized CAS-Version and added some ways to customize this plugin to fit our CAS responses.
+We use a customized CAS implementation and added some methods to customize this plugin to fit our CAS responses.

 Changelog
 ---